 Jenna Kim

 I turned to fashion to express my creativity and unique colors; I did not want to be written off as a mere “geeky” Asian girl in my predominantly Caucasian town.
 Fashion gave me confidence, and I yearned to know about other people’s distinct styles and stories.
-Thus, I created Jenzemi (link is external), a fashion blog that profiles people I encounter while walking the streets of NYC.
+Thus, I created Jenzemi, a fashion blog that profiles people I encounter while walking the streets of NYC.
 Through Jenzemi, I have connected with people whom I would have never met before.

 Julius Wambua